youngeunkwon0405/RL/README.md

   logger.wandb.name="llama-dpo-sft"
 ```

-Refer to [dpo.yaml](examples/configs/dpo.yaml) for a full list of parameters that can be overridden.
+Refer to [dpo.yaml](../examples/configs/dpo.yaml) for a full list of parameters that can be overridden.
 For an in-depth explanation of how to add your own DPO dataset, refer to the [DPO documentation](docs/guides/dpo.md).

-#### Multi-node
+#### DPO Multi-node

 For distributed DPO training across multiple nodes, modify the following script for your use case: